Noemvriana: Benevolent neutrality and the surrender of Fort Roupel

-On 9 May 1916, Erich von Falkenhayn, Chief of the German General Staff, informed Athens of the imminent advance of German-Bulgarian forces.
+A month later, the German Supreme Command, concerned about the Allied General Sarrail's movements, ordered Chief of the German General Staff Erich von Falkenhayn to occupy strategic positions inside Greek territory, specifically Fort Roupel.
+On 9 May 1916, Falkenhayn, informed Athens of the imminent advance of German-Bulgarian forces.
 In reply, Athens minimized the importance of General Sarrail's movements and requested Falkenhayn to change his strategy.
-On 23 May, Falkenhayn guaranteed that the territorial integrity of Greece and the rights of its citizens would be respected.
+On 23 May, Falkenhayn guaranteed that Greece's territorial integrity and its citizens' rights would be respected.
 On 26 May, despite an official protest by the Greek government, 25,000 Bulgarian soldiers led by German cavalry invaded Greece.
-The Greek forces at Fort Rupel surrendered.
-The German Supreme Command was concerned about Allied General Sarrail's movements and Falkenhayn was ordered to occupy strategic positions inside Greek territory, specifically Fort Rupel.
+The Greek forces at Fort Roupel unconditionally surrendered.
 Despite the assurances of Falkenhayn, Bulgarian soldiers immediately began to forcibly round up the Greek population into large cities, namely Serres, Drama and Kavala.
 German attempts to restrain Bulgarian territorial ambitions were partially successful, yet on 4 September, Kavala was occupied by the Bulgarian Army.